How to integrate Encodian MCP with Pydantic AI

 Introduction

 This guide walks you through connecting Encodian to Pydantic AI using the Composio tool router.
-By the end, you'll have a working Encodian agent that can resize all images in project folder, extract author and page count from pdf, add custom header to every pdf file, move uploaded documents to archive folder through natural language commands.
+By the end, you'll have a working Encodian agent that can resize all images in project folder, extract author and page count from pdf, add custom header to every pdf file through natural language commands.

 This guide will help you understand how to give your Pydantic AI agent real control over a Encodian account through Composio's Encodian MCP server.